ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

 The sed command
 ----------------

-Let's take a closer look at the 'sed' command. sed is a command that allows you to manipulate character data in various ways.
+Let's take a closer look at the 'sed' command. sed (short for stream editor) is a command that allows you to manipulate character data in various ways.
 One useful thing it can do is substitution.
 First, make a directory called "advanced" in your home directory and go into it.

     cd
     mkdir advanced